methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-05-23-latest-happenings.md

 ---
   title: Latest Happenings
   date: 2013-05-23 08:30:23
+excerpt: "I have been working on a ton of things lately without many posts.
+One big reason for this is that I have been working a lot with Openstack.
+This has..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I have been working on a ton of things lately without many posts.
 One big reason for this is that I have been working a lot with